StarmanMartin/gorun/README.md

 go get github.com/starmanmaritn/gorun
 ```

-To run gorun it is necessary to add the */bin* folder in your *GoPath* to your *Path* environment variable
+To run gorun it is necessary to add the */bin* folder of your GoPath to your *Path* environment variable

 ## Simple build

-To build your code via gorun you need to navigate to the base dir of your project were your *src, bin and pkg* folders are.
-Now just enter following to your terminal:
+To build your code via gorun you need to navigate to the base path of your current project.
+There should be a *src*, a *bin* and a *pkg* folder located.
+Now just enter following to your terminal to build your Project:

 ```bash
 gorun [Path to variable]
 ```

-Example by the gorun project:
+Example for the gorun project:

 ```bash
 gorun github.com/starmanmaritn/gorun